 - Brain MRI results showing findings unrelated to AD that, in the opinion of the

-Investigator might be a leading cause to future cognitive decline, might pose a risk
+Investigator might be a leading cause to future cognitive decline, could have posed a

-to the participant, or might prevent a satisfactory MRI assessment for safety
+risk to the participant, or could have prevented a satisfactory MRI assessment for

 - Suicidal Ideation in the past six months, or Suicidal Behavior in the past two years.

-- A positive drug screen at Screening, if, in the Investigator's opinion, this is due to
+- A positive drug screen at Screening, if, in the Investigator's opinion, was is due to

 - Significantly abnormal laboratory results at Screening, not as a result of a temporary